 Balusters and balustrades first appeared between the 13th and 7th centuries BC and can be found in ancient bas-reliefs, sculptural murals depicting Assyrian palaces.

-Architecture of early and dynastic China is significant for its structural purposes: paint was applied to prevent wood from decaying; roofs featured prominent overhangs to protect the building from rain, and terraces were built to support the rest of the building.
+The architecture of early and dynastic China is significant for its structural purposes: Paint was applied to prevent wood from decaying; roofs featured prominent overhangs to protect the building from rain, and terraces were built to support the rest of the building.

 The terraces of these Chinese buildings featured balustrades, and by the 10th century, both marble and wooden balustrades could be found in private gardens.
 The tops, or heads, of balusters from this period, were quite detailed, depicting motifs of dragons or flying phoenixes flying amid clouds.
 Others featured pomegranates and lotus flowers, which could also be found in the gardens.